 Raising private capital is much easier when you provide investors with ample information and documentation.
-In this case – a comprehensive Regulation D private placement memorandum, or PPM.
+In this case – a comprehensive Reg D private placement memorandum, or PPM.

 A PPM is a document you always hear about in syndication circles and securities law.
 It’s a legal document that makes potential investors aware of everything from your background to offering risks to potential and promised profits and ROI.